San Diego National Wildlife Refuge

 San Diego National Wildlife Refuge is a National Wildlife Refuge in California.
 It is part of the San Diego National Wildlife Refuge Complex.
 A variety of habitats from coastal sage scrub and chaparral to oak woodland and freshwater marsh describe this inland refuge in San Diego's backcountry.

-The Living Coast Discovery Center is located in the Sweetwater Marsh Unit adjacent to the administrative headquarters for the US Fish & Wildlife Service.
-The Center features exhibits of marine life, birds and plants found the San Diego Bay, and partners with the Refuge to offer environmental education programs.
-There are 1.5 miles of trails with access to the Bay.
+The Living Coast Discovery Center is located in the Sweetwater Marsh Unit adjacent to the administrative headquarters for the US Fish and Wildlife Service.
+The center features exhibits of marine life, birds and plants found at San Diego Bay, and partners with the refuge to offer environmental education programs.
+There are 1.5 miles of trails with access to the bay.

 The Otay-Sweetwater Unit of the San Diego National Wildlife Refuge is part of the National Wildlife Refuge System's contribution to the Multiple Species Conservation Plan, a program designed to conserve enough open space and habitat for species survival while enabling orderly development to occur where necessary.
 It is closed to the public.